lukuky64/SaC_CATHETER_NAV/README.md

 ## Running the Main Simulation

-1. Set the environment variable:
-Replace the path in the quotes with the path to your `data folder`:
+1. Set the environment variable (replace the path in the quotes with the path to your `data folder`):
-(eg):
 ```bash
 export MY_PATH="/home/lukuky64/Desktop/Aortic_catheter_project"
 ```